danielmatthew/jsnotes/_posts/2013-05-23-function-expressions-versus-function-declarations.md

 ## Function expression
 A function expression looks like this:
     var example = function() {}
-This kind of function is evaluated at run-time. example can't be called until it the JS engine has reached that code.
-If it's called at some point beforehand, you'll get an error.
+This kind of function is evaluated at run-time and means that example() can't be called until it the JS engine has reached that point in your code.
+If it's referenced before that, you'll get an error.

 In reality, they're incredibly similar functionality wise.
 Just make sure you're aware of how the Javascript interpreter is going to load them.